followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/020 Sorting/040 Setting Initial Sorting.md

         }]
     }

 Additionally, you can make the initially set sorting impossible for an end-user to change.
-For this purpose, turn the sorting feature off completely by setting the **sorting** | [mode](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/sorting/#mode) option to *'none'*.
+For this purpose, turn the sorting feature off completely by setting the **sorting**.[mode](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/sorting/#mode) option to *'none'*.

     <!--JavaScript-->var dataGridOptions = {
         // ...